matthew-andrews/mattandre.ws/source/_posts/week-notes-1.md

 - Week Notes
 ---

 Hello and welcome to my weak notes.
-This format was ~~inspired by~~ copied from my esteemed colleague, Alice Bartlett.
+This format was ~~inspired by~~ copied from my esteemed colleague, [Alice Bartlett](https://alicebartlett.co.uk/blog/weaknotes).
 Week notes will be:

 - Weekly.
 Except that some weeks will be too quiet or too busy and therefore will not be written.
-- Containing the kind of content I might Tweet then wait an hour then retrospectively realise it was not worth tweeting then delete.
+- Containing the kind of content I might [tweet](https://twitter.com/andrewsmatt) then wait an hour then retrospectively realise it was not worth tweeting then delete.

+In other words, what follows is unreliable low-grade content.
+Enjoy.

 ### **Copying**